ngaro/dockerized-sshclient/README.md

 ## Available Images
 The images are named `garo/openssh-client:tag-of-the-distro` and are available for the amd64 and arm64 architectures.

-DEBUG empty was 1.93MB and 2.27MB op dockerhub
 | Distro       | Distro Version | OpenSSH Version | Tag(s)
 | ------------ | -------------- | --------------- | ----------------- |
 | _None_       |        __/__   |          9.6p1  | `empty`           |